axertion/rocketmoney-to-workday-expenses/README.md

 ## Installation

-1. Clone this repository or download the files
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the directory containing these files

-## Installation

 1. Download the latest release zip (`chrome-rocketmoney-to-workday-expenses.zip`) from the [releases page](https://github.com/axertion/rocketmoney-to-workday-expenses/releases/latest)
 2. Unzip the file
 3. Open Chrome and navigate to `chrome://extensions`